Working with selection

 Reading selection

-objects, each representing a selected entity.
-The selection can include various types of entities at the same time, such as elements and features:
+You can get the current selection state using getSelection().
+This returns an array of EntityNode objects, each representing a selected entity.
+The selection can include various types of entities at the same time, such as annotations and features:

 Clearing Selection

-Remove current selections using clearSelection()
+Remove current selections using clearSelection():

 Reacting to selection changes

-To stay in sync with selection changes, use the onSelectionChange()
+To stay in sync with selection changes, use the onSelectionChange() method:

 Best practices